BinomialLLC/basis_universal/webgl/README.md

 ![Screenshot showing a basis texture rendered as the base color texture for a 3D model in a webpage.](gltf/preview.png)

+## Compressor (encode_test)

+This demo shows how to use the compressor from JavaScript.
+To use it, select a .PNG file, hit the "Encode!" button.
+The compressor will be invoked to dynamically generate a .basis file, which will be immediately transcoded.
+To download the generated .basis file, select the "Download!" button.
+To view the compressor's textual debug output, open your browser's developer debug console and enable the Debug checkbox before hitting the "Encode!" button.

 ## Testing locally

 See [how to run things locally](https://threejs.org/docs/#manual/en/introduction/How-to-run-things-locally), or (with [Node.js](https://nodejs.org/en/) installed), run: